BioKIC/symbiota-docs/content/col_obs/_index.en.md

 The personal observation profile is intended to be a place where collectors can manage their records (e.g., add and edit data, print specimen labels) and distribute the data to the collections where they will send their specimens, if applicable.
 A diagram of a generalized workflow is shown below.

 ![Personal Observation Profile General Workflow](/symbiota-docs/images/persobsprofile.png)

+This workflow saves everyone time and energy because collections do not need to re-transcribe the data.
+Morever, even though there may be many duplicates for a specimen, the data only need to be entered once.
+This single data entry also reduces the likelihood of data entry error.

 To manage observation-only data (i.e., no specimens) see [iNaturalist](https://www.inaturalist.org/).